openordu/pce/s/samhain-losses-of-the-year-on.md

 ---
-title: Samhain, losses of the year on
+title: Samhain, Losses Of The Year On
 index: false
 article: false
 icon: article